MTG/omar-rq/README.md

 ## Cluster setup

-To run an interactiver job
+To run an interactive job
 ```bash
 srun --partition=interactive --account=upf97 --qos=acc_interactive --gres=gpu:1 --cpus-per-task=20 --time=02:00:00 --pty /bin/bash
 ```

 ### if you are saving a new environment

-Let's say you have a conda environment called `mtg-bsc` and you want to use this environment in the cluster.
+Let's say you have a Conda environment called `mtg-bsc` and you want to use this environment in the cluster.
 First you need to save the environment in local
 ```bash
 conda pack -n mtg-bsc
 ```

-load the eviroment at bsc
+load the environment at BSC

 ```bash
 module load anaconda